About The Artist

 ABOUT THE BAREFOOTPRINT

 The focus of sustainability is partly why Kaya Satori utilizes dye-sublimation metal printing for her photography.
-Not only do her particular metal prints offer the highest-quality printing available in the industry (140 years guaranteed archival quality), but they also offer the most durable, sustainable option for our Earth.
+Not only do her particular metal prints offer the highest-quality printing available in the industry, but they also offer the most durable, sustainable option for our Earth.